Stereotactic Radiosurgery (SRS)

 Stereotactic Radiosurgery works in the same way as other forms of radiation treatment.
 The process does not actually remove the tumor, but the radiation causes it to shrink.
 By damaging the DNA of tumor cells, they cannot reproduce.
 Malignant and metastatic tumors may shrink more rapidly, even within a couple of months.

-Specific technology is required to delivery SRS treatment.
+Specific technology is required to delivery Stereotactic Radiosurgery treatment.
 Three-dimensional imaging is used to locate the tumor within the body and define the exact size and shape.
 This imaging guides the treatment plan and positioning of the patient for treatment.
 A linear accelerator is used to deliver treatment.